 by Randall Shatto

 When summer winds down, it's time to start thinking about clearing off the patio.
-Begin by putting away patio furniture, patio umbrellas and shades before winter sets in.
+Begin by putting away patio furniture before winter sets in.
 Typically, patio furniture and table covers do the job.
 However, if patio umbrellas are stored incorrectly, mold and mildew can grow on them, leading to an unpleasant surprise the following spring when you want to set them back outside.